tungprime/Diabete-prediction/README.md

 Additionally, we also built some neural network models.
 The use of deep learning in medical research has proved to be powerful lately, and we want to demonstrate that point in this project.

+In all of our models, we had to tune-in important hyperparameters.
+We did so by doing a GridSearchCV or an Randomized GridSearch.

 # Our results

 In our project, we focus on optimizing our ability to predict someone with diabetes correctly.
 Most of our models can predict this disease at least 75% of the time.
 Our most powerful model (decision tree) can detect at least 93% of women with diabetes.